RGGH/kindle/README.md

 Check the Kindle folder, your new mobi files should now be in there.

-# epub.py gets book covers and inserts images into XLSX
+# epub.py gets book covers and inserts the images into XLSX